saucelabs/sauce-school/codelabs/Module5_SeleniumPython.md

 *   Set up and run tests using the Sauce Connect Proxy tunnel with terminal commands and the Sauce Labs application interface.
 Set up environment variables and access them with the Sauce Connect software to run tests using the tunnel.
-*   Use Pytest and --------- to run tests on the Sauce Platform in parallel and in random order
+*   Use Pytest plugins `xdist` and `randomly` to run tests on the Sauce Platform in parallel and in random order
-*   Create category interfaces for tests and test classes and use the `-----` tag in `------`, as well as the `------` tag in the terminal to run different groups of tests for different purposes
+*   Create a `pytest.ini` file to name categories for different kinds of tests, and use the `@pytest.mark` decorators in your tests  as well as the `pytest -m mark_name` command in the terminal and in Jenkins to run different groups of tests for different purposes
 *   Set up the the Jenkins CI server on your local machine and learn how to use the user interface to set up projects that run your tests, as well as configure the Jenkins CI server
 *   Add your credentials to your instance of a Jenkins CI server using Sauce OnDemand and run a test that you can view in both the Jenkins console and the Sauce Labs application
-*   Modify the configuration of a local instance on a Jenkins CI server, add plugins, and update a test to take desired capabilities from a `-----` file updated for your Jenkins tests
 *   Run tests using Sauce Connect Proxy through your Jenkins server, passing information back and forth from Sauce Labs to Jenkins using Sauce Connect
 *   Develop a strategy for planning how many and which types of tests your team and company will develop to best build automated testing suites for your product
-*   Connect how the tests that you have written in the UI using Selenium can be integrated into a comprehensive testing strategy that tests on multiple layers
+*   Connect how the tests that you have written for the user interface of an application using Selenium can be integrated into a comprehensive testing strategy that tests on multiple layers
 *   Establish autonomous test suites that are set up to run without relying on the execution of any other tests
-*   Understand how static variables can impede parallel test function since only one unmodifiable instance can exist at a time
 *   Describe a use case for the Sauce Connect Proxy and how it can allow access to secure applications while maintaining data privacy
 *   Understand how a CI server like Jenkins can be used to automate the software development pipeline and automate the testing to run specific tests with certain triggers
-*   Understand how to configure a local instance of Jenkins to work with a test suite and the Sauce OnDemand plugin

 <!-- ------------------------ -->
 ## 5.02 Testing Strategy